Click a thumbnail to see its larger version and description.

-The "almost confused pillow cube" (see the third image) was the predecessor of this puzzle and the first time for the inventor to demonstrate on of the used truncating techniques.
+The "almost confused pillow cube" (see image #3) was the predecessor of this puzzle and the first time for the inventor to demonstrate one of the used truncating techniques.

 If you're looking to buy, eBay is the one place you can find almost anything... if you're willing to wait for it, then pay the price!